jdelamer/csci-128/source/labs/function_turtle.rst

     !pip3 install ColabTurtle
     from ColabTurtle.Turtle import *

-2. Turtle propose different functions listed below.
+2. Turtle proposes different functions listed below.
 Try them and understand how they work!

    *  :code:`forward(unit)`: Moves the turtle in the direction it is facing, by :code:`unit` pixels.
    *  :code:`backward(units)`: Moves the turtle in the opposite of the direction it is facing, by :code:`unit` pixels.
    *  :code:`right(degrees)`: Turns the turtle to right by the given :code:`degrees` many degrees.
-   *  :code:`left(degrees)`: Turns the turtle to left by the given :code:`degrees` many degrees.
+   *  :code:`left(degrees)`: Turns the turtle left by the given :code:`degrees` many degrees.
    *  :code:`penup()`: Lifts the pen, turtles movement will not draw anything after this function is called.
    *  :code:`pendown()`: Puts the pen down, causing the turtle movements to start drawing again.
    *  :code:`home()`: Takes the turtle to the beginning position and angle.
 The turtle will continue drawing during this operation if the pen is down.
    *  :code:`clear()`: Clear any drawing on the screen.

-3. Write a function :code:`reset()` that return the turtle fome and clear any drawing.
+3. Write a function :code:`reset()` that return the turtle home and clear any drawing.

-4. Write a **function** called :code:`square(unit)` that takes one integer as parameter, and draw a square of :code:`unit` side length.
+4. Write a **function** called :code:`square(unit)` that takes one integer as parameters, and draw a square of :code:`unit` side length.
 Call the function to verify its correctness with he below code.

     .. code-block:: python

         square(100)

 5. Write a **function** called :code:`rectangle(width, height)` that takes two integers as parameters, and draw a rectangle.
-Call the function to verify its correctness witht he below code.
+Call the function to verify its correctness with the code below.

     .. code-block:: python

         rectangle(200, 100)

-5. Write a **function** called :code:`rhombus(angle_1, angle_2, unit)` that takes three integers as parameters, and draw a rhonbus (or diamond).
-Call the function to verify its correctness with he below code.
+5. Write a **function** called :code:`rhombus(angle_1, angle_2, unit)` that takes three integers as parameters, and draw a rhombus (or diamond).
+Call the function to verify its correctness with the below code.

     .. code-block:: python